Here is a conversation we have in our lodge many times a week, winter and summer.

 Your next best bet for wildlife pictures is to visit in the fall.
 As the temperatures cool off and the Gunflint Trail gets less busy, we start to see more moose action in September and especially October and November.
 Moose mate in the fall, so they move around in search of true love during that time.
 David Johnson noted that, “In fall moose are getting into rut.
 The bulls are on the move and can be found where you see the cows; they won’t be far away.”
 There is, of course, a downside to chasing moose while they are in rut.
 (Remember the infamous Andy story?)
 But let good sense prevail, and you can successfully see wildlife, including moose, in autumn.

 Wildlife sightings are much better in the fall than in late summer, but no season compares to spring for finding and photographing a wide variety of animals and birds around Bearskin Lodge and the Gunflint Trail.
 Visit us!

 Moose-viewing season spring rates at Bearskin

-We’ve lowered the prices for most of May this year.
+We’ve lowered the prices for most of May.
 “Value season,” the least expensive time of year to stay at Bearskin Lodge, now extends until just before Memorial Day.
 Pack your camera and a “just in case” rain coat and head up to the Gunflint Trail to capture that perfect picture or memory at a great price.